Lumi-supercomputer/lumi-userguide/docs/accounts/registration.md

 # Where to start the process?

 LUMI Countries have different kind of portals.
 Please contact your local contacts to get the URL.
 The portals will lead you to MyAccessID registration page, where you have to accept Acceptable Use Policy and LUMI Terms of Use document, which is linked there.
-Please read it carfully!
+Please read it carefully!

 <figure>
   <img